Taitava/obsidian-shellcommands/README.md

 [A changelog is available in a separate file.](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md)

 **WARNING:** Be careful with system commands!
 Only use commands that you know and trust.
-If you are copy pasting commands from the internet or from files written by other people, you need to understand precisely what those commands do!
+If you are copying and pasting commands from the internet or from files written by other people, you need to understand precisely what those commands do!
 Otherwise, you might lose your files, or screw up your system!

 **The plugin is still in its early development stage.** And its developer is not yet very experienced in creating solid testing patterns to find out possible problems.
 Use at your own risk, and note that when you upgrade the plugin, things may break.